nleiva/capirca_acl/docs/translate.md

 ## Examples

-You first need to install the Collection with `ansible-galaxy collection install nleiva-capirca_acl`
+You first need to install the Collection with `ansible-galaxy collection install nleiva.capirca_acl`

 Then use it as follows: